-On average, people in the UK will have 227 showers a year, according to a survey by Laterooms.com.
-It’s so much a part of our daily life that we probably don’t give much thought to the benefits beyond hygiene and cleanliness.
+A shower is so much a part of our daily life that we probably don’t give much thought to the benefits beyond hygiene and cleanliness.
 However, the temperature of our shower can make a huge difference to our bodies, our minds and more.
-We’ve evaluated the pros and cons of hot showers and cold showers to help you decide which one might be best for you or if changing your routine and switching between the two could be of benefit.
+We’ve evaluated the benefits of cold showers and hot showers to help you decide which one might be best for you, or if changing your routine and switching between the two could be of benefit.

-It goes without saying that hot showers are more popular in the UK, with traditional British weather being way short of temperatures that would require a cold shower to cool down.
+It goes without saying that hot showers are more popular than cold ones in the UK, with traditional British weather being way short of temperatures that would require a cold shower to cool down.
 But aside from warming us up on bitterly cold mornings, hot showers have more to offer.

 If you’ve been out for a wintery morning run, got caught in an icy downpour or have just got back from a swim in your local lido, a hot shower is the best way to shake off the chill and warm your body back up gradually.
 There has also been research that suggests that we get viruses more in the winter because being cold suppresses our immune systems, so it’s important to restore your body’s natural temperature as soon as possible.

 For most people, the idea of a cold shower is on a par with a cold cup of tea or a cold plate of mashed potato.
-However, cold showers are good for you in many ways and they even have the edge over their warmer counterparts in some areas.
+But are cold showers good for you?
+They are indeed good for you in many ways and they even have the edge over their warmer counterparts in some areas.

 Having a cold shower after a workout can help your muscles recover quicker and prevent you feeling stiff the next day.